 - Prevent by means of good practice The Playgroup will follow the child protection procedures laid down by Gloucestershire Safeguarding children's Partnership (GSCP) and all staff will maintain up to date knowledge of these.
-A copy of the most recent procedures is found within hard copies of this policy.
+A copy of the most recent procedures are found within hard copies of this policy.
 No member of staff will be left alone for long periods with individual children or with small groups.
 Adults who have not received clearance through the DBS process will not take any children to the toilet or be left on their own with children.
 Children will be encouraged to be independent and resilient with adult support, making their own choices and in finding names for their feeling and acceptable ways to express them.
 This will build their self-confidence and the vocabulary to resist inappropriate advances.
-The use of the Key Person system helps the child build up trusting relations with an adult in whom they would hopefully feel confident to express any worries they had or who would be aware of any changes within the child's behaviour or appearance that may be cause for concern. - Respond appropriately to concerns-The Statutory Framework for the Early years foundation stage 2021 states that 'Providers must have regard to the Government's statutory guidance 'Working together to safeguard Children and to the 'Prevent duty guidance for England and Wales'.
-If providers have concerns about children's safety or welfare, they must notify agencies with statutory responsibilities without delay.
-This means the local children's social care services and, in emergencies, the police.'
-(EYFS 2021 section 3.7). - This guidance has been updated in the document 'Working together to Safeguard Children 'Department for Education, July 2018
+The use of the Key Person system helps the child build up trusting relations with an adult in whom they would hopefully feel confident to express any worries they had or who would be aware of any changes within the child's behaviour or appearance that may be cause for concern. - Respond appropriately to concerns-The Statutory Framework for the Early years foundation stage 2024 states that 'If providers have concerns about children's safety or welfare they must notify their local authority children's social care team, in line with local reporting procedures, and in emergencies, the police.
+(EYFS 2024 section 3.7). - This guidance has been updated in the document 'Working together to Safeguard Children' December 2023